Two things Australians love: R.M. Williams boots and not paying full price.

 Factory Seconds: RM seconds are those boots with slight cosmetic defects.
-Never structural.
+I was adviced by RM that these defects are never structural.
 The leather might have a few growth marks.
 A minor scratch perhaps.
 Or maybe, the heel just wasn't finished to the craftsman’s liking.
-Yet like any factory seconds, it is all a matter of degree, and a bit of luck, for the shopper.
+But like any factory second, it is all a matter of degree, and a bit of luck, for the shopper.

 End-Of-Season: Pretty simple, styles come and go, boot lines get discontinued.
 The clearance outlets will be their final resting place.

 Made-To-Order: Sometimes customers don’t pick up or change their minds on Made-To-Order boots.
 If you can get your hands on a pair of these, you’ve done very well for yourself.

 Availability of styles and sizes can be a bit of a lucky dip and vary from store to store.
 However, you will likely find all the popular styles, such as the Craftsman series.
 I noted many Craftsman in their standard Yearling leathers in either black or chestnut.
 I also came across a good range of Comfort Turnouts, Suede Craftsman and older stock in less desirable styles and shape.